 It usually consists of several cells formed by diaphragm division.

-A caisson is designed as a vessel, it must sink in steady water and supply with a suitable internal strut.
+A caisson is designed as a vessel, it must sink in steady water and supply suitable internal strut.

 5. Box Caisson Foundation: